 Children are not required to give an answer to their calculation, provided they describe a complete and correct method.
-Jasmin has not given an answer to her calculation.
-However, she can be awarded the mark since she has recorded a complete method.
-Thomas has recorded a value that is close to the correct answer.
-However, we cannot assume that he has used a correct method since he has not recorded any workings.
-Therefore Thomas cannot be awarded a mark.
+Sarah has not given an answer for her calculation.
+However, she can be awarded the mark since she described a complete and correct method.
+Jenny also described a correct method.
+However, her method is not complete since she has not recorded which part of the five times table she used.
+Jenny cannot be awarded any marks.